-An easy oven baked parmesan pecan crusted chicken breast recipe.
-And, it’s simple to adjust the recipe to fit an egg-free, dairy-free, or paleo meal plan.
+Here is an easy oven-baked pecan-crusted chicken breast recipe.
+It's simple to adjust the recipe to fit an egg-free, dairy-free, or paleo meal plan!

 When preparing the roasted garlic cream sauce that I posted last week, I needed to find a dish to serve it with.
 There's already a chicken in white sauce recipe on the blog, so I wanted something a bit different.

 I just happened to have a 1 cup bag of chopped pecans and a big bag of pork rinds lying around.
 So, that inspired me to create this easy oven-baked parmesan pecan-crusted chicken recipe.

 However, I've been staying away from dairy.
 So, I separated the dish into one with cheese and the other with a sprinkling of nutritional yeast added instead.

 If you haven't tried nutritional yeast, you need to pick up a bag.
 It's a wonderful substitute for cheese in dairy-free recipes as it gives a similar flavor.

 Why you'll love it

 These tender chicken breasts are covered in an irresistible pecan coasting.
 They are the perfect thing to serve for dinner or to add to your meal prep the rest of the week.

 You'll be surprised at how much flavor roasted pecans give the chicken!
 If you haven't tried to cook with pecans and chicken before, make this recipe.
 It is the perfect combination.